 This is why people often trust a good preview even without exact measurements.
 It answers the emotional question underneath the purchase: "Will I regret this when it is actually in my room?"

-Where AI room visualizers are not exact
+Where AI room visualizers are most helpful

 - Whether the furniture looks natural in the room